Planning guidelines for the social media component of any live event.

 - After your event, debrief with all participants within a few days and record the results.
 Requesting feedback on the channels you used during the event can help you and others enhance future efforts.

 - If you have video from your event, consider editing it into short videos you can share on social media afterwards.
-If you're in the Chicago office, there's a Macintosh computer outside of the Training Room that you can use to edit your video.
-Contact Pam Akins or Maribeth Chapman for the login to use it.
+If you're in the Chicago office, there's a Macintosh computer in the library that has software to edit your video.

 The Social Media Working Group shares information across units, so we'd be happy to archive and highlight your plan in our training and support materials.
-If you're especially proud of your efforts, we encourage you to hold an informal staff skillshare session to help others learn best practices.
-Pam Akins in ITTS can help schedule a session in the Training Room.
+If you're especially proud of your efforts, we encourage you to hold an informal staff skill share session to help others learn best practices.

-If you have further questions about the group or would like to schedule some time on one of our agendas, please contact Jenny Levine in ITTS (x2461).
+If you have further questions about the group or would like to schedule some time on one of our agendas, contact us at firstname.lastname@example.org.